top of page

 Start your ant-keeping journey with genuine knowledge about Lasius Niger care to experience the wonders of these fascinating creatures who live on our planet millions of years before us.

 The Lasius Niger, also known as the black garden ant, is a common and easy-to-keep species for ant enthusiasts.
 They are small, black ants that are generally docile and won't sting or bite.
-These tiny creatures play an important role in the ecosystem and are essential for maintaining a balanced environment.
+These tiny but unique ants play an important role in the ecosystem and are essential for maintaining a balanced environment.
 They prefer to nest in soil or under rocks and are known for their hardworking nature.
 Lasius Niger colonies can grow to over 10,000 workers and are a great choice for those looking to start their ant-keeping journey.
 Lasus Niger queen ant lifespan is up to 28 years and 9 months even in a lab, this queen ant will ensure the longevity of your ant colony.
+Also, this makes ants the longest-living insect on the planet.
 The Black Ant workers will live up to 1-2 years and aid in the growth and success of your colony.

 Yes, that's true.